in the State of California, Inc.

 ~ ~ ~

-For an estimated 10-million living Americans, their family's 'Ellis Island Moment' occurred in December 1620 on a lonely, cold and frightening stretch of beach at the edge of the Wampanoag homelands.
-For these 'separatists' and 'strangers' the next few years would be more difficult, dangerous, and wonderful than they could ever have imagined.
-They suffered, persevered, adapted, and survived, and their story is at the very beginnings of our common American heritage.
+For an estimated 30-million living Americans, their family's 'Ellis Island Moment' occurred in December 1620 on a lonely, cold and frightening stretch of beach at the edge of the Wampanoag homelands.
+For these 'Saints' and 'Strangers' the next few years would be more difficult, dangerous, and wonderful than they could ever have imagined.
+They suffered, persevered, made alliances, adapted, and survived, and their story is at the very beginnings of our common American heritage.

-We honor their courage this and every day!
+We honor their courage and determination this and every day!

 D I D Y O U E N J O Y